The following information is evidence to support the production of the new Local Plan.

 The Housing and Economic Land Availability Assessment (HELAA) is a key evidence document which supports the preparation of Local Plans.
 Its purpose is to test whether there is sufficient land to meet objectively assessed need (OAN) and identifies where this land may be located.
 The Methodology can be found here.
 This is a revision and update to the original HELAA that was published early 2017.
 This has been updated to reflect the 2016/2017 Annual Monitoring Report.

-Following on from the HELAA, this document summarises the approach taken for each site as the Local Plan was prepared.
+Following on from the HELAA, this HELAA document summarises the approach taken for each site as the Local Plan was prepared.

-As the new Local Plan for the Broads is produced, this report seeks to bring together primary evidence (obtained through surveys and interviews) and other relevant findings of related reports to inform the economy section of the Local Plan.
+As the new Local Plan for the Broads is produced, this Economy Topic Paper seeks to bring together primary evidence (obtained through surveys and interviews) and other relevant findings of related reports to inform the economy section of the Local Plan.
 Furthermore, general thoughts of stakeholders and the public have been ascertained through the Issues and Options and Preferred Options consultations and these too will be taken into account as the Economy section of the Local Plan is produced.

 Settlement fringe is a landscape type represents those areas of land found repeatedly throughout the Broads where settlement and semi natural/natural environment converge.
-This Topic Paper seeks to provide further information and give an indication of some areas of settlement fringe at risk of change.
+This Settlement Fringe Topic Paper seeks to provide further information and give an indication of some areas of settlement fringe at risk of change.

 In response to the Broads Local Plan Issues and Options consultation, a request was made to make a development boundary around the garden at 21A Church Close.
-This Topic Paper assesses that request.
+This Chedgrave Topic Paper assesses that request.

-The specific aims of this report are to improve understanding of the links between where people live in Norfolk and how they use the countryside – focusing on some of the most important sites for nature conservation in the county.
+The specific aims of this Visitor Survey report are to improve understanding of the links between where people live in Norfolk and how they use the countryside – focusing on some of the most important sites for nature conservation in the county.
 This report presents a comprehensive analysis of the results of visitor survey work at a range of sites across Norfolk.
 All the survey locations are internationally important wildlife sites, subject to strict national and international protections.
 An analysis of visitor patterns, including visitor numbers, access and use of such sites, can help inform how visitors impact on the landscape and the wildlife.